 Figure 4.
-Scheme of the post-processing applied to force measurements in tests with moving turbine.
-Two tests are carried out for every motion condition, one with wind and spinning rotor, one without wind and with still rotor.
-Time series from the two tests are windowed so to have the same integer number of motion periods.
+Scheme of the post-processing applied to force measurements in tests with a moving turbine.
+Two tests are carried out for every motion condition, one with wind and a spinning rotor and one without wind and with a still rotor.
+Time series from the two tests are windowed so as to have the same integer number of motion periods.
 Then, forces from the test with no wind are subtracted from forces with wind.
 The resulting forces are examined taking the complex spectrum and studying the harmonic content at the frequency of the imposed motion (amplitude and phase).

-The harmonic components of thrust and torque at the frequency of imposed motion and for all the wind and motion conditions we studied are shown in Fig. 5 in terms of amplitude and phase-shift with respect to motion.
-The same y-axis limits are used for all motion directions to highlight the motion conditions that have the largest influence on the rotor force response.
+tor force response.
 For thrust, the oscillations with the largest amplitude are observed with surge and pitch motion.
-For motion of equal frequency and the same normalized variation of wind speed, the amplitude of oscillations is larger in WC2 than in WC2WC1: the amplitude of thrust oscillations depends on the operating condition.
-With the other motions, oscillations are small, up to 0.19 N, and of the same order of magnitude of the response to the inflow turbulence.
+For motion of equal frequency and the same normalized variation in wind speed, the amplitude of oscillations is larger in WC2 than in WC1: the amplitude of thrust oscillations depends on the operating condition.
+With the other motions, oscillations are small, up to 0.19 N, and of the same order of magnitude as the response to the inflow turbulence.
 Motions in directions other than the wind direction do not affect the turbine thrust in a significant way.
-Torque oscillations are of meaningful amplitude with surge, pitch, sway and roll.
-For surge cases with low-frequency motion, the phase shift of thrust and torque is equal to $-\pi/2$, but with wavefrequency motion, the phase-shift is slightly higher.
+Torque oscillations are of meaningful amplitude with surge, pitch, sway, and roll.
+For surge cases with low-frequency motion, the phase shift of thrust and torque is equal to $-\pi/2$, but with wave-frequency motion, the phase shift is slightly higher.
 The amplitude with pitch motion is similar to surge motion for equal amplitude of hub displacement.
 However it is more difficult to see a trend in the phase shift, which is not $-\pi/2$.
-The thrust and torque response with motion in the surge and pitch directions is examined with more detail in the Sect.
+The thrust and torque response with motion in the surge and pitch directions is examined with more detail in Sect.
 4.2.1.
-The amplitude of torque oscillations is large also seen with roll and sway.
-The amplitude is about linearly proportional to the frequency of motion and the phase shift is around $-\pi$; the torque maximum is when the acceleration due to platform motion is directed as the blade peripheral speed.
+The amplitude of torque oscillations seen with roll and sway is also large.
+The amplitude is about linearly proportional to the frequency of motion, and the phase shift is around $-\pi$; the torque maximum is when the acceleration due to platform motion is directed as the blade peripheral speed.
 The large amplitude of torque variations, which is not matched by thrust, and their phase shift suggest the torque response is mostly due to mechanical inertia which could not be removed by the force post-processing.
-To completely remove the mechanical inertia of the rotor it is necessary to have the rotor perfectly still in This is due to the inability to completely lock the rotor in the tests without wind, but this proved impractical due to the compliance of the turbine
+This is due to the inability to completely lock the rotor in the tests without wind, which resulted in small oscillations of the rotor of less than 10° in amplitude.
+In principle, the mechanical inertia of the rotor could also be estimated with tests with a spinning rotor, but these must